How to start a fitness clothing line

 So, if you’re in the market to know how to start a fitness clothing line – be it workout clothes and gym wear, athleisure garments, athletic clothing etc. here’s exactly what you need to consider about the manufacturing of your pieces before diving headfirst (with the parachute).

 With all the glitter and fairy dust lining this exciting market, don’t forget to first carve out your niche.
-Begin brainstorming and researching where you want to plug your activewear line into is crucial.
+Begin brainstorming and researching, where you want to plug your activewear line into is crucial.
+Athleisure?
+High-performing techwear?
+Yoga?
+Or something totally new altogether.

 Whichever way you want to identify your brand, build your brand’s DNA and make sure you’ve got all the supporting documents that allow you to design your pieces.
 For example, if you’re after designing a line focused on performance-wear, you need to have the right approvals and certifications to classify your designs as such.